The 10 Most Important DP Patterns for Interviews

 DP builds on recursion.
 If the connection between recursion and the tabulation table isn't clear yet, understanding recursion from first principles is the step that makes DP click.

 Codeintuition's Dynamic Programming course covers all 10 patterns across 38 problems.
-Each pattern follows the same sequence: understand the invariant, learn the identification triggers, then apply with increasing difficulty.
+Each pattern follows the same sequence: understand the invariant, learn the structural triggers, then apply with increasing difficulty.
 The course sits inside the full learning path that builds DP on top of recursion, which builds on the data structures that DP problems depend on.

-The first two courses (Arrays and Singly Linked Lists) are free, with 63 lessons, 85 problems, and 15 patterns included.
+The first two courses (Arrays and Singly Linked Lists) are free, covering 63 lessons and 85 problems where you can practice the invariant first approach on foundational patterns before tackling DP.
 Premium unlocks the rest for $79.99/year ($6.67/month).

 Before understanding invariants, every new DP problem feels like a coin flip.
 You've either seen it or you haven't.
 After, you read a problem, spot the structural trigger, and know which recurrence shape to build before writing any code.
 That shift doesn't come from more practice.
 It comes from the right kind.